hmazhar/hamelot.io/_posts/2015-10-17-autoplaying-vimeo-slideshow-with-reveal-js.md

 For completeness a working example is [here](https://github.com/hmazhar/vimeo_slideshow)

-Beyond the Reveal.js and Froogaloop documentations [this](http://labs.funkhausdesign.com/examples/vimeo/froogaloop2-api-basics.html) page has a useful example that I found useful.
+Beyond the Reveal.js and Froogaloop documentations [this](http://labs.funkhausdesign.com/examples/vimeo/froogaloop2-api-basics.html) page has a useful example.

 ###Specifications:
 * Start when user hits the right/left arrow or the play button is clicked on the first video